 Richard David Falco was born in Brooklyn, New York in 1953.
 His parents were unwed and after separating shortly after his birth, they put him up for adoption.
-He was taken in by the Berkowitz family and so he was renamed David Berkowitz.
+He was taken in by the Berkowitz family and was renamed David Berkowitz.

 Even as a child, it was obvious to those around Berkowitz that he had violent tendencies.
 He was caught thieving, destroying property, killing animals, and setting fires.
 As he grew older, Berkowitz lamented his lack of social life and his inability to get a girlfriend.
 “Sex, I believe, is the answer – the way to happiness,” he said once.
 And he felt he was being unfairly denied this key to happiness.

 In 1974, two years before the Son of Sam killings began, David Berkowitz returned from a failed three-year military stint in South Korea.
 During that time, he had a sexual encounter with a prostitute and caught a venereal disease.
 This would be his first and last romantic tryst.

 The 21-year-old then moved into a small apartment in Yonkers, New York.
 Alone and still dealing with those emotions relating to his adoption and the death of his adoptive mother, Berkowitz grew despondent, lonely — and, most of all, angry.

 The following year, Berkowitz found out that his birth mother, who he’d believed had died in childbirth, was still alive.
 However, upon meeting her, she seemed somewhat distant and disinterested.
 This supplemented a growing belief in Berkowitz that he was unwanted not just by his own mother, but by all women.
 And so he lashed out.

 The Son Of Sam Murders Send The City Into Chaos

 By Christmas Eve 1975, something inside David Berkowitz had snapped.
 According to his own account to police later, he followed two teenage girls on the street and stabbed them from behind with a hunting knife.
 Both survived, but neither could identify their attacker.
 Unfortunately, this violent outburst was only the beginning.